Applications: Submit no later than 4:30 p.m. Eastern Daylight Time, October 1, 2022.

 What are the loan terms?

 Rates and terms are negotiated between the lender and the borrower in accordance to 7 CFR 4279.233 and 4279.234.

 How do we get started?

-The Section 9003 program uses a two-phase application process which is described on the Forms & Resources tab.
+The Section 9003 program uses a two-phase application process which is described on the To Apply tab.
 The Federal Register also details the two-phase application process.

 What are the application deadlines?

 Unless otherwise specified by the Agency in a notice published in the Federal Register, application deadlines are 4:30 p.m.
-Eastern Daylight Savings Time on October 1 and April 1 of each year.
+Eastern Daylight Time (EDT) on October 1 and April 1 of each year.
 If the application deadline falls on a weekend or an observed holiday, the deadline will be the next federal business day.
 Any application received after 4:30 p.m.
-Eastern Daylight Time on the application closing date will be considered for the subsequent application cycle, provided that funding is available.
+(EDT) on the application closing date will be considered for the subsequent application cycle, if funding is available.

 For each guarantee request, the Lender or the Borrower must submit to the Agency a non-binding letter of intent to apply for the loan guarantee no fewer than 30 calendar days prior to the application deadline.
 If the letter of intent deadline falls on a weekend or an observed holiday, the deadline will be the next federal business day.